lukso-network/docs/docs/guides/02-interact-with-up.md

 </details>

-Below is a basic example of how to set any key-value pair in the Universal Profile contract storage.
+You can add any new data or information to your UP by setting new key-value pairs in the [ERC725Y contract storage](https://github.com/ERC725Alliance/ERC725/blob/main/docs/ERC-725.md#abstract).

 <Tabs>